AlexZXu/jchs-fbla-coding-electron-app/README.md

 ## What is it?

-Finscholar is an app made by students for students.
+FinScholar is an app made by students for students.
 It's a great way to manage savings, set a budget, and track your expenses.
 It's free to use and easy to get started.